abhinitsri/Docker-Zero-to-Hero/README.md

 In the above command `ubuntu` is the name of the user, you can change the username appropriately.

 **NOTE:** : You need to logout and login back for the changes to be reflected.
+**NOTE:** : If above user permission change does not work , then must try "chmod 777 /var/run/docker.sock".
+It worked for me.
+Thanks.

 ### Docker is Installed, up and running 🥳🥳